nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

    - Consider protecting ``/internal`` with API authentication.
 - Availability
    - Consider (D)DoS detection and protection for the ``/oauth2`` HTTP endpoints.

+Resource Requirements
+*********************

+The Nuts node is built to be lightweight in terms of CPU and memory usage.

+For a production environment you should be able to easily run it on a small cloud VM, which typically start at;

+- 1 CPU
+- 512 MB RAM
+- 25 GB storage

+SQL storage size is influenced by:

+- the number of DIDs created on the node
+- the number of credentials issued or held
+- the size (participating parties) and number of use cases